 - Establish core work hours during which staff must be available for communication. .

 - Hold regular conversations by phone or electronic communication during the work week to track work performed.

-- Ensure understanding that regardless of use of a private or University provided computer the employee remains bound by the Intellectual Property Policy for the Lawrence Campus.
+- Ensure understanding that regardless of use of a private or University provided computer the employee remains bound by the All University Intellectual Property Policy.